5 REASONS TO ADD FLOW TO YOUR RESEARCH

 Dr Simon Whawell, Reader in Oral Biosciences at the University of Sheffield, found that culturing fibroblasts in a perfusion system induced widespread changes in gene expression and differences in the levels of cytokines and other proteins, leading to unexpected downstream effects when compared with the same cells cultured in static conditions (Nithiananthan et al. 2016).

 This is evidence that experiments in static are not providing physiologically accurate gene expression profiles, which has massive implications for protein expression and cell behaviour.
-Are experiments being done in static less valid as the cells themselves are

 Furthermore, Professor Jamie Davies at the University of Edinburgh used Quasi Vivo® to test a hypothesis in the field of developmental biology, about the branching morphogenesis of epithelial cells and the division of cells into leaders and followers, or symmetry breaking.